The Impact of the COVID-19 Supply Chain Disruption

 Logistic issues related to quality, payment terms and air cargo capacity became major obstacles when attaining PPE, most of which was located overseas.
 More countries had to restrict global air, impacting a significant amount of cargo space.
 Most of these changes took place overnight, with countries announcing new regulatory protocols, leaving supply chain managers scrambling to make alternative arrangements.

 Around 40% of annual global air cargo is typically transported in the belly of passenger aircrafts.
-This method of transport is crucial for global supply chains—everything from semi-finished assemblies to finished products are transported using these aircrafts.
+This method of transport is crucial for global supply chain management—everything from semi-finished assemblies to finished products are transported using these aircrafts.

 Unfortunately, as travel restrictions increased globally, more than 30 airlines had no choice but to suspend all flights or reduce the number of scheduled flights, resulting in even less capacity.